 This syllabus represents my current plans and objectives.
-As we go through the semester, those plans may need to change to enhance the class learning opportunity.
+Given the concerning status of Covid-19 pandemic, I will start the semester by offering the possibility of attending the course over Zoom.
+However, as we go through the semester, those plans may need to change to enhance the class learning opportunity.
 Such changes, communicated clearly in class and via Canvas, are not unusual and should be expected.